Byam K. Stevens: Career

 Stevens started working in the merchant business importing sugar from Cuba to New York.
 He later became a member of the Gold Board of New York, formed shortly after the beginning of the American Civil War, the forerunner to the New York Stock Exchange, where he was an active figure holding a seat until his retirement from the exchange in 1883.
 After 1883, he invested his wealth in real estate, particularly with buildings downtown.

 He also served as an editor of Town Topics and the Saturday Evening Post for a time.

 Society life

-In 1892, both Stevens and his wife (and her brother Matthew Astor Wilks) were both included in Ward McAllister's "Four Hundred", purported to be an index of New York's best families, published in The New York Times.
+In 1892, Stevens and his wife (and her brother Matthew Astor Wilks) were both included in Ward McAllister's "Four Hundred", purported to be an index of New York's best families, published in The New York Times.
 Conveniently, 400 was the number of people that could fit into Mrs. Astor's ballroom.

 Stevens was a member of the Metropolitan Club, the Union Club of the City of New York, the Knickerbocker Club and the Metropolitan Club in Washington, D.C.